CBBuerger/Adobe-Admin-Console-Packages/README.md

 # Adobe Admin Console Packages

 ## About
-Since 2021, more and more of the Adobe Admin Console Packages have had signed/encrypted payloads.

-This means that we cannot pull apart the PKG's to retrieve the needed metadata for AutoPkg recipes.

 The prior iterations of our Adobe Versioner would work around this issue by having the data within the Versioner itself, but this then needed annual updates.